Meigyoku-Thmn/Ever17Converter/file-formats/LNK.md

 }
 ```
 - `relOffset` is the relative offset of the corresponding record in the archive.<br>Absolute offset is `sizeof(Header) + nRecords * sizeof(Index) + relOffset`;
-- `attributes` is the attributes of the corresponding record in the archive;
+- `attributes` is the attributes of the corresponding record in the archive, contains the record's size and a compression flag;
 - `name` is the __file name__ of the corresponding record.
 This is a __null-terminated__ string, the length of this string doesn't exceed 24 bytes, including the terminating NULL.

 ## About the attributes of record